CARF & DAC8 Explained: What They Mean for Crypto-Asset Reporting

 For Crypto Users / Investors

-1. Be ready to share tax info: Make sure you know your tax residence and tax ID.
+• Be ready to share tax info: Make sure you know your tax residence and tax ID.

-2. Keep good records: Track your trades, transfers, and wallet activity.
+• Keep good records: Track your trades, transfers, and wallet activity.

 For Crypto Service Providers

-1. Upgrade systems: Build or improve your compliance and reporting systems.
+• Upgrade systems: Build or improve your compliance and reporting systems.

-2. Use the XML schema: Make sure your reporting matches the OECD’s standards.
+• Use the XML schema: Make sure your reporting matches the OECD’s standards.

-3. Train your team: Educate people on what CARF and DAC8 require.
+• Train your team: Educate people on what CARF and DAC8 require.

 Conclusion

+CARF and DAC8 are two of the most important tax rules for crypto today.
 Starting in 2026, crypto companies under DAC8 must begin collecting and verifying user data and transactions.
 By 2027, EU tax authorities will start exchanging this information.
-While these rules reduce anonymity in crypto for tax purposes, they also help create a more transparent and trustworthy crypto tax environment.

-If you own crypto, trade on exchanges, or operate a crypto service, now is the time to understand CARF and DAC8 and prepare accordingly.
-For guidance, advice, and support on navigating these rules, visit 7accountants, your trusted partner for crypto tax compliance and reporting.
+For guidance, advice, and support on navigating these rules, visit 7 Crypto Tax Accountants, your trusted partner for crypto tax compliance and reporting.
 Being prepared will help you stay compliant and potentially save money and stress down the road.

 You Might Also Like